-The Captain Toad levels were the best parts of Super Mario 3D World, one of the few well-reviewed Wii U exclusives that haven’t yet made it to the Switch.
-Captain Toad: Treasure Tracker delivered more of what people loved, this time for the 3DS.
+The Captain Toad levels were the best parts of Super Mario 3D World.* Captain Toad: Treasure Tracker delivered more of what people loved, this time for the 3DS.

 Ignoring traditional Mario-style platforming for isometric puzzles that bar jumping, getting all the stars in every level of Captain Toad is genuinely challenging but rarely frustrating.
 Captain Toad also stands out as one of the better Wii U ports for the Switch, thanks to a number of new levels, although many of them are only available as paid DLC.